incognitoalpha/incognitoalpha/README.md

 ### 🌍 Location: Bengaluru, Karnataka, India
 ### 🎓 Education:
 - *R.V.
 College of Engineering* (2023–2027)
-  - Bachelor of Engineering in *Information Science*
+  - Bachelor of Engineering in *Computer Science with specialization in Cyber Security*
   - *CGPA:* 9.28/10

 ---